CC-BY-SA, Edzer Pebesma 2015.

 ## Error in (function (classes, fdef, mtable) : unable to find an inherited method for function 'stplot' for signature '"xts"'

-We can aggregate to the complete region, by which the object becomes a xts
+We can aggregate to the complete region, by which the object becomes a xts object (unless we would specify simplify=FALSE in the call to aggregate):

 x = aggregate(rural[,"2008"], DE_NUTS1, mean, na.rm=TRUE)